Ltu-Bike-trailer/Mobile-App/README.md

 From here you can follow the cli on the screen, in android studio you need to create the emulator for our app (you can only use the emulator for the interface creation, BLE will have to be physically tested)

 # Android studio
-Download android studio and make sure you got sdk.
-Rename the fodler in case it is Sdk, since the app otherwise won't find it.
+Download android studio and make sure you got the sdk folder, otherwise rename the folder since it is named Sdk.
+The app otherwise won't find it and can't start.

 Create a new device emulator which is compatible with our code:
 - Select the Pixel 7 phone because it has google play on it